-The extremely essential tool within the carpet cleaning industry is the vacuum cleaner.
-Vacuum cleaners are available in all sorts of shapes and sizes, particularly designed for various cleaning applications.
-Vacuum cleaners can be categorized into two basic groups.
-Those which are made for the removal of dry soils, and others designed for extraction of liquids.
-Several various attachments are available for use in combination with most of these vacuum cleaners.
-Each one designed for specific cleaning jobs.
+The essential tool within the carpet cleaning industry is the vacuum cleaner.
+Vacuum cleaners are available in all sorts of shapes and sizes.
+However, they were mainly designed for various cleaning applications.
+This can be categorised into two primary groups—those made to remove dry soils and others intended to extract liquids.
+In addition, several various attachments are available for use in combination with most of these vacuum cleaners.

-First and foremost, let us define the true meaning of word “vacuum”.
-A “Vacuum” is a space partially exhausted, or from which almost all air has been removed through artificial means.
-Conversely, a ‘vacuum cleaner’ is a device of creating, containing, or utilizing a partial vacuum for cleaning as in a vacuum cleaning system.
+First and foremost, let us define the true meaning of the word “vacuum”.
+A vacuum is a space partially exhausted from which air has been removed through artificial means.
+Conversely, a vacuum cleaner is a device of creating, containing.
+As well as utilising a partial vacuum for cleaning as in a vacuum cleaning system.

-Suction is measured in ‘inches of waterlift’.
-Inches of waterlift, is how high a vacuum motor is able to lift a column of water one inch in diameter within a tube.
-At that point, no airflow is there only suction.
-Special hand held vacuum gauges for measuring ‘inches of waterlift’ are available for measuring the suction of vacuum cleaners.
-A high efficiency vacuum cleaner for dry soil removal on carpet for instance might have an ‘inches of waterlift’ rating of only 12″, while a high efficiency vacuum cleaner particularly designed for removal of liquids might have a rating of 150″.
+Inches of water lift is how high a vacuum motor can lift a column of water one inch in diameter within a tube.
+At that point, no airflow is there, only suction.
+Special handheld vacuum gauges for measuring ‘inches of water lift’ are available to measure vacuum cleaners’ suction.
+A high-efficiency vacuum cleaner for dry soil removal on the carpet, for instance, might have an ‘inches of water lift’ rating of only 12″.
+In contrast, a high-efficiency vacuum cleaner mainly designed for removal of liquids might have a rating of 150″.

-Hence, it is the balance between the CFM rating and the “inches of waterlift” rating of a vacuum cleaner which determines its most appropriate cleaning application.
+Hence, the balance between the CFM rating and the “inches of water lift” rating of a vacuum cleaner determines its most appropriate cleaning application.